New Zealand 3 week itinerary with a baby

 Although Marlborough gets a lot of attention for its wines, Nelson also has a wide range of great quality wine to try.
 Even if you’re not into wine tasting this area is pretty.
 You can also have a leisurely lunch at one of the vineyards too.

-Alternatively head to the very pretty Mapua Wharf which has a small selection of good food options and views.
-We loved the fish and chips – possibly a bit of a theme on the trip!
+Alternatively head to the very pretty Mapua Wharf, which has a small selection of good food options and views.
+We loved the fish and chips – possibly a bit of a theme on the trip.
 From here you can catch a ferry to Rabbit Island – home to a beautiful beach.

 New-Zealand-with-a-baby